-The play area allows kids to have much-needed playtime that they can’t otherwise get if they are shopping with their parents.
+The play area provides kids with much-needed playtime that they can’t have if they are following their parents as they shop.

-The Småland space in IKEA is staffed and children are attended until the parents are finished shopping, and pick the children up.
+The Småland space in IKEA is staffed and children are attended until the parents have finished shopping.

-The company has also continued with the catalog model that it originated with decades ago, but has changed the model slightly.
+The company has also continued with the catalog model that it created decades ago but has changed it slightly.

-IKEA moved towards creating a more customer-oriented experience, and created the IKEA family card, as well as designed a quarterly magazine for the members of the IKEA family, specifically.
+IKEA moved towards creating a more customer-oriented experience and created the IKEA family card as well as designed a quarterly magazine for the members of the IKEA family.

 The card also allows customers to save money on each transaction made in the store.

-Despite the company’s high-quality home furnishings, home furniture, as well as office furniture, IKEA suffers from criticism in the United States.
+Despite the company’s entire warehouse being loaded with high-quality home furnishings, home furniture as well as office furniture, IKEA suffers from criticism in the United States.

-Though there are people who swear by it, IKEA is typically not as well-received as its competitors and is more often the butt of the joke in American comedy than it is praised for its innovation.
+Though there are people who swear by it, IKEA is typically not as well-received as its competitors.

 IKEA Stock: Why Is IKEA Valuable?

-IKEA has made itself one of the most valuable furniture companies in existence through its dedication to innovation and design.
+IKEA has made itself one of the most valuable furniture companies in the entire industry due to its dedication to innovation and design.

-Due to their consistent research and development, IKEA is able to lower the cost of products by an average of two to three percent each year, making them a very attractive option for anyone searching for new furniture.
+Through consistent research and development, IKEA can lower the cost of products by an average of two to three percent each year, making them a very attractive option for anyone searching for new furniture.